 #9435893458358 is being processed" you could simply write, “Your order is

-being processed”.
-It’s shorter, snappier, and can help with customer
+being processed.”
+It’s shorter, snappier, and can boost customer

-satisfaction if people open and read your email.
+satisfaction when people open and read your email.

 want to encourage people to click.
 That’s why subject lines that start with